 Unlike New Jersey and California, Maryland has no independent tort for negligent or intentional spoliation of evidence.
 But you can get in Maryland a spoliation instruction stating that the destruction of evidence creates a presumption unfavorable to the spoliator.

-Obviously, in fairness to everyone, the best practice with respect to evidence in a case is to preserve all potential evidence until all legal proceedings have been concluded.
+Obviously, in fairness to everyone, the best practice regarding evidence in a case is to preserve all potential evidence until they have concluded all legal proceedings.
 The intentional or negligent destruction or spoliation of evidence threatens the integrity of our judicial system.
 As I have discussed previously on this blog, many truck drivers do not take these logs seriously.
 The practice of falsifying truck driver hours is an open secret in the trucking industry; truckers routinely refer to their driving logs as “comic books.”
 Fines are small and infrequent.
 The oversight from the Federal Motor Carrier Safety Administration is virtually nonexistent.
 The FMCSA does not have the staff to closely monitor 700,000 businesses and almost eight million trucks.